Sprite comic

 Sprite comics are webcomics that consist primarily of computer sprites from video games.
-Art assets are ripped from various classic games such as Mega Man and Sonic the Hedgehog, are edited and combined by amateur cartoonists, and are posted on the internet.
-Popularized by Bob and George in the early 2000s, the style is considered relatively easy for beginning cartoonists to get involved in, but sprite comics are generally looked down upon for being of low quality.
+Art assets are ripped from various classic games such as Mega Man and Sonic the Hedgehog, edited and combined with words by amateur cartoonists, and posted on the internet.
+Popularized by Bob and George in the early 2000s, the style is considered relatively easy for beginning cartoonists to get involved in, but sprite comics are generally looked down upon and considered low quality.
 The format has not seen mainstream attention since 8-bit Theater concluded in 2010.

 History

 The 1998 webcomic Neglected Mario Characters was the first sprite comic to appear on the internet, though Bob and George was the first sprite comic to gain widespread popularity.
 Starting its run in 2000, Bob and George utilizes sprites from the Mega Man series of games, with most of the characters being taken directly from the games.
 Bob and George played a significant role in the popularity of sprite comics, as well as webcomics in general.

-Art assets were ripped from Super NES, Sega Genesis, and Game Boy Advance games and were collected in online databases such as The Spriters Resource.
-A platform game such as Sonic Advance may contain hundreds of sprites of its protagonist running, jumping, and falling, though cartoonists frequently recolored characters or edited them to convey a broader range of emotion.
+Internet users ripped art assets from Super NES, Sega Genesis, and Game Boy Advance games and collected them in online databases such as The Spriters Resource.
+A platform game such as Sonic Advance may contain hundreds of sprites of its protagonist running, jumping, and falling, providing a range of options for cartoonists, though they frequently recolored characters or edited them to convey a broader range of emotion.
 Over time, sprite comic creators collaborated with projects such as the World Spriters Tournament, in which cartoonists let their sprite comic characters fight one another.

 Few sprite comics have gained mainstream attention since 8-Bit Theater ended in 2010.
 Though sprite comics are still popular among amateur cartoonists, Larry Cruz from Comic Book Resources noted that the aesthetic is played out.